hibernate/hibernate-orm/README.md

 This README describes some of the basics developers and contributors new to Gradle need to know to get productive quickly.

+Use the gradle wrappers if you want to avoid gradle version dependency problems.

 Quickstart
 ----------